9 Top Tips for Cooking in Hostels

 10. EXTRA: Need a break from cooking in hostels?

-If you’re travelling solo, cooking in hostels every night can get tedious.
+If you’re travelling solo in places like Tokyo, cooking in hostels every night can get tedious.
 Yet, as a budget traveller you may also want to avoid spending a fortune on eating out.

 Depending on where you’re travelling, street food is an excellent food hack that’s both cheap and yum.
-Street food is popular in places like Southeast Asia and South America, yet is pretty much non-existent in New Zealand other western countries.
+Street food is popular in places like Southeast Asia and South America, especially in places like Bangkok and Mexico City, offering cheap and delicious local delicacies.
+Yet is pretty much non-existent in New Zealand other western countries.

 Street food vendors offer up all kinds of local delicacies and all time favourites that are super cheap.
 From meat on a stick to fried rice and Indian pakoras - there is so much to try in the world of street food!